Your visit to the BFC will be billed to your insurance.

 Every insurance carrier has specific provisions for coverage within each policy.
 We strongly recommend that you contact your insurance company to see what they will cover.

-Visits are billed as a physician consult.
-Since our care involves diagnosis and treatment of both mother and baby, a co-pay will be collected for both Mom and baby at the time of your visit.
+Visits are billed as an in-office visit, either new or established.
+Since our care involves diagnosis and treatment of both mother and baby, if your policy has a co-pay, the co-pay will be collected for both Mom and baby at the time of your visit.
+After your appointment we’ll send your OB/midwife/pediatrician a summary of your visit.

 *PLEASE NOTE: If you have an HMO with a listed PCP, you must obtain the required insurance referrals for your visit to be covered.
-(The HMO insurances most frequently requiring referrals are AETNA and UNITEDHEALTHCARE.)
+(The HMO insurances that most frequently require referrals are AETNA and UNITED HEALTH CARE.)

 For Your Baby